agustinlozano/agustinlozano/README.md

-**Software Engineer** & **Frontend Dev.**
+**Software Engineer** & **Full-Stack Dev.**

-3+ years of experience as a frontend developer with a background in building, testing, and maintaining web-based applications.
+3+ years of experience with a background in building, testing, and maintaining web-based applications.
 Problem-solving abilities, understanding of web performance, and strong communication skills.

 • **AI Stack**
 - Cursor + Claude for coding
-- GPT + Grok research & planning
 - ▲ AI SDK TypeScript toolkit
-- ▲ V0 UI

 • **Frontend**